LauraHBui/Modelling-Crime-Data-2021/docs/02-know-your-data.md

 <div style="margin-bottom:50px;">
 </div>

+Well done today, to get through all this.
+What you are learning now will serve as the building blocks for your analysis, and we recognise it is all new, and scary.
+But keep practicing, and you will get the hang of this in no time!
 And of course: don't forget to do your homework!

 <div style="margin-bottom:500px;">
 </div>